sarah-elbahloul/sarah-elbahloul/README.md

 ## 👋 Hi, I'm Sarah Elbahloul

 Welcome to my GitHub profile!
-I'm a passionate and detail-oriented **Software Developer** and a love for building useful, scalable, and open-source projects
+I'm a passionate and detail-oriented **Software Developer** with a love for building useful, scalable, and open-source projects

 ---
 ### 🎓 Education